obriencj/koji-habitude/docs/cli/compare.rst

 - Understanding what would change in your Koji instance
 - Checking for phantom dependencies

+In addition to the change report that this command produces, it will also display a resolver report, which will include any dependency references that are used but not defined in the data set.

 The command will:

 1. Load all templates and data files